KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 ## Is there a terms of service(ToS)?

 Yes.
 See: https://docs.pressuresuite.com/PressureSuite_Cloud_Terms_and_Conditions_2024.pdf

 ## Does the chart show all measurement points?

 To reduce the computing power needed to show the loaded measurement points in the chart (which is quite scarce when using a browser) a downsample algorithm is used.
 This algorithm reduces the displayed measurement points to a maximum number of 1500pts / channel.
-The algorithm is based on *Largest Triangle Three Buckets algorithm* described by *Sveinn Steinarsson* in his master thesis *"Downsampling Time Series for Visual Representation"* at the Faculty of Industrial Engineering, Mechanical Engeneering and Computer Sciece University of Iceland (<https://skemman.is/handle/1946/15343>).
+The algorithm is based on *Largest Triangle Three Buckets algorithm* described by *Sveinn Steinarsson* in his master thesis *"Downsampling Time Series for Visual Representation"* at the Faculty of Industrial Engineering, Mechanical Engineering and Computer Science University of Iceland (<https://skemman.is/handle/1946/15343>).